 The cost to each business will be proportionate and equitable.
-The levy rate will continue to be a simple calculation based on 1% (one percent) of the property’s most current Rateable Value at 1 March 2018.
+The levy rate will continue to be a simple calculation based on 1.5% (one and a half percent) of the property's most current Rateable Value at 1 March 2023.

-The cost of the BID will reduce in real terms during the 5-year term of this proposed new BID.
+The cost of the BID will reduce in real terms during the 5-year term of the BID.
 There will be no inflationary increase with any additional costs being met, where practicable, through efficiency savings.

 How will funds be collected?

 Collection and enforcement arrangements will be very similar to the collection and enforcement of the Non-Domestic Rates.